symeta/awsome-builder/README.md

   "ResultConfiguration": {
     "OutputLocation": "s3://ab23-incremental-athena/"
   }
+#pay attention to '\"', which is a special keyword
 ```
-*pay attention to '\"', which is a special keyword.*